 Tracing the history of old racing cars is never easy but the Lola T142 sometimes looks like it was deliberately posed as an exercise in automotive encryption.
 The cryptanalysis has a page of its own: take a look at the Lola T142 hunt page before you go much further on this page.
-We are keen to get in touch with Steve Ward and Ramos Francisco to find out more about the cars they own.
 If you know of a Lola T142 not listed here, please email Allen.

 Invoice date 11 Nov 1968 (Sold to Haas).
 See the 1969 mystery cars.